scuzzydude/asimov/asimov.md

 There is no direct role for a brokerage, but there is for a broker.
 There's no role for a bank, but there is for a banker.
 No role for a marketing firm, but there is for marketeers, advertisers, and public relations people.
 For every specialty in the business world, there is a role in the responsibly domain.
 And lawyers - lawyers will record a double-double in the box score of a dual threat economy.
 Mark Twain said, "*If it's good for the lawyers, better get a cushion.*" I take that to be old-timey talk for, if the lawyers be making bank, you can just kick it and chill.

-Companies whose is primary value contribution to the economy is intellectual property or process ingenuity may thrive in a new economy.
+Companies whose primary value contribution to the economy is intellectual property or process ingenuity may thrive in a new economy.
 Most companies do create value through ideas, even if they manufacture goods or the sell the fruits of the earth -- you must innovate to compete.

 There is a role for the corporation in the genius economy.
 Maybe corporate overlords and their drones transform themselves into the experienced and disciplined samurai warriors, plying their trade as gig workers in the genius economy.
 Or maybe the corporate structures transform into an analog of the coaching staff of team sports -- they play a strategic game and put teams of pledges to work together towards a common purpose in the responsibility domain, but do not take the field themselves.